-Everybody should feel safe and at home in our communities.
-But harsh immigration enforcement measures tear families apart and make all of us less safe.
-That’s why some cities like Philadelphia have enacted a range of “sanctuary” policies that help protect members of our communities from detention and deportation by limiting the cooperation of local law enforcement with federal immigration agents.
+Despite these ongoing attacks, multiple U.S. cities have enacted—and stood by—a range of “sanctuary” policies that help protect members of our communities from detention and deportation by limiting the cooperation of local law enforcement with federal immigration agents.

-To build support for humane and inclusive immigration and welcoming policies, here are some suggestions for how to talk about sanctuary cities in positive, affirmative terms:
+You can speak out in support of sanctuary cities—and help build support for humane and inclusive immigration policies—by using our messaging tips to talk about sanctuary cities in positive, affirmative terms:

 Tip #1: Highlight that sanctuary is about creating inclusive communities where everybody can feel safe.

 Unfortunately, much of the media coverage on this subject still portrays sanctuary cities negatively.
 AFSC conducted an analysis of national media coverage of sanctuary cities, analyzing over 100 articles from July 2017 to January 2018.
 Most commonly, news stories portray sanctuary cities as “protecting dangerous immigrants,” echoing the Trump administration’s vilification of immigrants.
 The second most common frame focuses on sanctuary cities as “resisting the administration’s migration policies.”
 Both top frames focus on conflict and negativity rather than showing how communities are working to create safe spaces for all.